Last Updated on September 19, 2021 by Chef Mireille

 Once you decide on what recipe you are going to make, have your kids show you where the country is on a map or globe.
 Older kids can read more about the country online.
 Ask each of your kids to tell you one interesting fact about the country by dinnertime.

-To help you with this task, I have pulled some of my recipes that include the most historical and cultural context, Check out the recipes below for some inspiration and practice Cultural Learning in the Kitchen with world recipes.
+To help you with this task, I have pulled some of my recipes that include the most historical and cultural context, Check out the recipes below for some inspiration and practice Cultural Learning in the Kitchen with international recipes.

 Not only will your kids learn about history, geography and different cultures, it might help the picky eaters to be a little less so.

-In these challenging times, let’s try to help the picky kids be a little more adaptable.
 By letting them help out in the kitchen, it can also reinforce math skills.
 Practice fractions with measuring cups and spoons.

 Adapting Recipes